mcunningham917/PHdoc/Execution.md

 Create and write .txt file for each flow path.
 For example: [`PHanalysis/CostaRica/Subcatchments/25mStep`](https://github.com/mcunningham917/PHanalysis/tree/master/CostaRica/Subcatchments/25mStep)

-## Step 2: Progressive Hypomsetric Bench (PHB) Identification
+## Step 2: Progressive Hypomsetric Bench (PHB) Identification (15 minute run time)

 Identify groups of nested subcatchments with similar modal elevation, PHBs (see [Method](https://mcunningham917.github.io/PHdoc/Method/) for explanation.)

 Create and write .txt file for each PHB: [`PHanalysis/ROI/PHBs/AllSupercatchments`](https://github.com/mcunningham917/PHanalysis/tree/master/CostaRica/PHBs/Cusum02_BenchLength3Steps/AllSupercatchments).

 A PHB is the modal elevation shared by a set of nested subcatchments, and this elevation band can be mapped onto the landscape. [`PHBWriteToTiff`](https://github.com/mcunningham917/PHtools/blob/master/Core/WritePHBtoTiff.m) outputs a geotiff of all PHBs in the input supercatchment.